-- a suitable teaching/training qualification - a suitable Level 3 qualification in conflict management training - a Level 3 Award for Deliverers of Physical Intervention Training in the Private Security Industry (QCF/RQF); and - a current certificate (updated annually) from an approved Level 3 programme provider which details that the trainer is authorised to deliver the skills in the approved Level 2 physical intervention programme.
-The trainer is responsible for submitting this to the training centre every year for SFJ Awards to check
+- a suitable teaching/training qualification - a suitable Level 3 qualification in conflict management training - a Level 3 Award for Deliverers of Physical Intervention Training in the Private Security Industry (QCF/RQF); and

+The trainer is responsible for submitting this to the training centre every year for SFJ Awards to check.

 The IQA does not need a formal qualification in physical intervention but does need to have appropriate competence in physical intervention.
 This may come from experience in the sector e.g. the private security industry, the armed services, or the police.
-The SIA and SFJ Awards require trainers and assessors new to the sector (i.e. this is their first role as a trainer or assessor in the security sector as identified from their CV) to have 2 years frontline operational experience in the last 5 in the UK, relevant to the qualifications that they are delivering.
+The SIA and SFJ Awards require trainers and assessors new to the sector (i.e. this is their first role as a trainer or assessor in the security sector as identified from their CV) to have 2 years frontline operational experience in the last 5 years in the UK, relevant to the qualifications that they are delivering.